The New Change Formula for Successful Change Projects

 Success factor 3: Goals of the transformation

-Goals are important for measuring progress compared to the initial situation and determining what still needs to be achieved.
-Employees need clear, tangible goals that show them how far they have come and how many steps still lie ahead.
-However, if goals are unclear or unrealistic, failure is likely.
-This is because employees need clear feedback that their efforts are bringing measurable success and are worthwhile.
+Goals are important for measuring progress relative to the starting point and determining what still needs to be achieved.
+Employees need clear objectives without conflicting goals that show them how far they’ve come and how many steps still lie ahead.
+However, if goals are unclear or unrealistic, failure looms.
+This is because employees need clear feedback that their efforts are yielding measurable results and are worthwhile.

-In addition, the goals must offer clear benefits to both people and the organization and be attractive.
-After all, change only has a chance of success if all employees are convinced that "it's worth it – I'm committed to it, even if it gets difficult."
-Goals that focus solely on increasing efficiency or satisfying shareholders do not usually appeal to the workforce.
-Successful change management requires the definition of goals that are appealing and worthwhile for all stakeholders.
+Furthermore, the goals must offer clear benefits to both the individuals and the organization and be appealing.
+After all, change can only succeed if all employees are convinced: “This is worth it—I’m committed to this, even if it gets difficult.”
+Goals that focus solely on increasing efficiency or satisfying shareholders generally do not resonate with the workforce.
+Successful change management requires defining goals that are appealing and worthwhile for all stakeholders.

 Ma k group 2025 06 16T152026.007 (1)